Does Acquihiring Lead to Better Outcomes in the Technology Sector?

 The recent rise in mergers and acquisitions (M&A) in the tech sector has resulted in increased acquihiring.
 A critical determinant of the value of such a deal is the quality of the acquired firm’s human capital.
 Although acquirers have multiple motivations behind each deal, a principal strategic aim is the acquisition of new talent.

-To learn whether acquihiring is a successful approach to deepening and extending an acquiring firm’s talent, Analysis Group Vice President Jee-Yeon Lehmann and Senior Advisor Jeffrey Cohen spoke with Professor Toby Stuart of the University of California, Berkeley’s Haas School of Business.
+To learn whether acquihiring is a successful approach to deepening and extending an acquiring firm’s talent, Analysis Group Managing Principal Jee-Yeon Lehmann and Senior Advisor Jeffrey Cohen spoke with Professor Toby Stuart of the University of California, Berkeley’s Haas School of Business.
 Professor Stuart told us what his research reveals about the impact of acquihiring on the labor market for high-tech talent.

 Why do firms choose to acquihire?
 Do companies see this as a way to fast-track innovation?